stjude/cis-x/README.md

 ## Demo

-The next example runs a cis-X image with the demo data and references.
-It assumes the demo was extracted to a `tmp` directory in the project directory.
+The next example runs cis-X with [demo data] (`cis-X-demo.tar.gz`).
+It assumes the demo is extracted to a `tmp` directory in the root of the project.

 ```
 $ docker run \